The best passes for cycling

 • Average slope: 4.1%

-• Why do it: The Col de l'Iseran is the highest road pass in the Alps.
+• Why do it: The Col de l'Iseran is the highest paved mountain pass in the Alps.
 The climb is long but relatively gentle, and the views from the summit are absolutely spectacular.

 8. Col du Galibier (France)